drshahizan/courses/short/crafting-SLR.md

 ### 11. Finalizing the Manuscript for Submission
 Preparing the manuscript for submission to academic journals or other relevant outlets is the final step.
 Participants will learn how to ensure the manuscript meets submission requirements and guidelines, enhancing the likelihood of acceptance for publication.

-By the end of this workshop, participants will possess a profound understanding of the systematic literature review process and the skills to undertake such reviews with precision and impact in their respective fields.
-The workshop's comprehensive modules and practical insights will empower participants to conduct literature reviews that contribute significantly to the body of knowledge in their chosen domains.

 ## Target Audience:
 - Graduate students
 - Early-career researchers